tim1mw/autoview-moodle-activity/autoview/readme.txt

 This module also requires the following extras which may not be part of the default PHP installation on your system :

 1) XSL support.
-The default source downloads for PHP 4 and PHP 5 both have XSLT support bundled with them, but the libraries are different and may not be enabled by default.
-The AutoView module should support XSLT under both PHP 4 and 5 and you should consult the PHP documentation for more information on enabling this.
+The default source downloads for PHP 5 both has XSLT support bundled, but the libraries may not be enabled by default.
 The module will NOT work without the XSLT functions.

 For PHP 5 look for the following option on the PHP info page :